NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Living Wildfire.md

 abilities_mid:
   - name: ""
   - name: "Explosion"
-    desc: " (fire) When the living wildfire dies, it explodes, dealing 3d6 fire damage to each creature in a 10-foot emanation (DC 19 Reflex check save)."
+    desc: " (fire) When the living wildfire dies, it explodes, dealing 3d6 fire damage to each creature in a @Template[emanation|distance:10|traits:fire,damaging-effect] (DC 19 Reflex check save)."

 attacks:
   - name: ""